-The Office of Mental Health (OMH) several of publications available.
-The listing below is the publications that can be downloaded and printed from the Internet.
+The Office of Mental Health (OMH) makes several publications available to the public.
+Publications below can be downloaded and printed from the Internet.
 There are also some publications available for a fee.
-These are listed in the Printing & Design Services Catalog or call the Design Center at (518) 473–3574.
+Contact the Design Center at (518) 473–3574 for more information.

 Behavioral Health Booklets

 A booklet to help you identify the symptoms and causes of anxiety disorders.
 It will also explain how to obtain treatment and suggest ways to make such treatment more effective.

 - Attention Deficit Hyperactivity Disorder (Español | 中文 | PyCCКИЙ)

 A variety of medications, behavior–changing therapies, and educational options are available to help people with Attention Deficit Hyperactivity Disorder (ADHD) focus their attention, build self–esteem, and function in new ways.

 Bipolar disorder, also know at manic–depressive illness, is a brain disorder that causes unusual shifts in a person's mood, energy, and ability to function.
 Bipolar disorder can be treated, and people with this illness can lead full and productive lives.

 - Bipolar Disorder in Teens (Español中文 | PyCCКИЙ)

 Anyone can develop bipolar disorder, including children and teens.
 Learn more about the symptoms and treatment.